-This is an exhibition containing numerous artefacts, biographical documents and audiovisual media.
+This is an exhibition containing numerous artifacts, biographical documents and audiovisual media.
 It dedicated to Berlin’s history of division.
 It explains all about how and why Berlin was divided, and why it fell in terms of the political and historical context.

 Visit the impressive Neue (New) Synagogue, famed for its eye-catching dome.
 Built between 1859 and 1866, it was the main place of worship for the large and growing Berlin Jewish community.
 The Neue Synagogue was suffered at the hands of the Nazi Regime, and was broken into on “Kristallnacht” and was vandalised by the SS.
 Today, Jewish services are still held here and it is open to the public!

 Tours of Krakow

 Krakow offers a rich and mixed-history of culture.
 With this destination having the perfect balance of restaurants & bars, and stimulating historical & educational tours, it is not surprising that it is one of the most popular places in Europe for tourists.
 Here are a list of top 3 must-do tours in Krakow.

 Auschwitz concentration camp was a network of Nazi concentration camps and extermination camps.
 “Auschwitz” was split into Auschwitz I, which was the building mainly holding political prisoners, and Auschwitz-Birkenau, which was a combination of a concentration camp and an extermination camp.
 If you only do one tour during your visit to Krakow, we suggest this is the one.
 It is both harrowing and informative, and a once in a life-time visit.
 An organised tour provides you with an expert guide, all the information and personal uncovered stories you need to further your understanding of the atrocities that took place there – along with transport between the different parts of the camp.